 A petition for recall of any member of the Pawnee Business Council shall be:

-filed with the Pawnee Nation Election Commission
+Filed with the Pawnee Nation Election Commission with a statement alleging specific facts and dates of actions or inactions by the Pawnee Business Council Member subject to recall, including the Article of the Pawnee Nation Constitution that was violated;

-verified by the Enrollment Department that thirty five percent (35%) of the number of voters who voted in the last regular election signed the petition
+Verified by the Enrollment Department that thirty-five percent (35%) of the number of voters who voted in the last regular election signed the petition; and

+Signed and include the following information for all individual signatures: full name, date of birth, and signature.

+Individual petitions shall be filed for each Pawnee Business Council Member who is subject to recall.

-pay a filing fee not to exceed fifty percent (50%) of the total cost of the last regular election payable to the Election Commission.
+The petitioner shall be required to pay a filing fee of fifty percent (50%) of the total cost of the last regular election payable to the Election Commission for each individual Pawnee Business Council Member being recalled.

-After receipt of the verified recall petition, the Election Commission shall call and hold a recall election within sixty (60) business days but not before thirty (30) business days.
+Once requirements of Section 2 (A)(1-3) and (C) have been completed, the Election Commission shall call and hold a recall election within sixty (60) business days, but not before thirty (30) business days.

+Notice of the recall shall be sent to all eligible voters prior to the recall election.

-Recall shall be effective only if a majority of those voting shall vote in favor of such a recall and that at least fifty percent (50%) + one (1) of the number voting in the previous election vote in the recall election.
+The recall shall be effective when fifty percent (50%) + one (1) of the number voting, votes in favor of the recall.

 Once a member has faced a recall attempt, no further recall action shall be brought against that member until at least twelve (12) consecutive months have passed.
 No member of the Pawnee Business Council shall be subject to a recall action within the first twelve (12) months of that member’s term.
+A recall proceeding may not be initiated against a Council Member whose term expires within six (6) months.

+A maximum of three (3) Council Members may be recalled at a time.

 Section 3.
 Suspension

-A Pawnee Business Council member shall be suspended from the Business Council without compensation when:
+A Pawnee Business Council Member shall be suspended from the Business Council without compensation if:

-charged with a criminal offense, and
+Charges are pending for a felony offense;

-that offense would be cause for removal as defined in Section 4.iv.(a), and
+An offense would be cause for removal as defined in Section 4 (C)(1-6); and

-the charging jurisdiction guarantees similar civil rights and due process as is guaranteed within the Pawnee Nation.
+The jurisdiction where the charges are pending guarantees equal rights and due process as is guaranteed under the Pawnee Nation Constitution.

 The suspension shall be effective from the date of the filing of the charges until dismissed.

-It is the duty of the defendant Business Council Member to timely notify the Business Council and the Attorney General of the charges.
+It is the duty of the defendant Business Council Member to immediately notify the Business Council and the Attorney General of any pending felony charges.

-A suspended Business Council Member is excused from attending meetings and other official duty during the suspension.
+A suspended Business Council Member is excused from attending meetings and other official duties during the suspension.

-Any vote cast or other official action taken after such charges have been filed shall be valid, but taking such official action while under suspension shall constitute the crime of unofficial misconduct.
+No vote cast or other official action taken after suspension shall be valid and will constitute official misconduct.

-The Business Council may by majority vote, with the subject member abstaining, lift the suspension if it finds that the requirements of paragraph (i) are not met.

 The suspended Business Council Member may bring a declaratory judgment action in Pawnee Nation Tribal Court to challenge the application of this Section.

-If the charges are dismissed because the defendant is found innocent, the suspension is automatically removed and all withheld compensation shall be paid without interest.
+If the Court dismisses the pending felony charges, the suspension shall automatically be removed, and all withheld compensation shall be paid without interest.

 Section 4.
 Removal of Pawnee Business Council Members

-Removal for Cause – Pawnee Business Council members may be removed for cause by petition filed in Pawnee Nation District Court with right of appeal to the Pawnee Nation Supreme Court.
+A Pawnee Business Council member may be removed for cause by a petition for removal filed in Pawnee Nation District Court with the right of appeal to the Pawnee Nation Supreme Court.

-A petition may be filed only;
+A petition for removal may be filed on behalf of the Pawnee Nation by resolution of the Pawnee Business Council.